sanctuuary/APE/.github/pull_request_template.md

 - [ ] I have followed the project’s style guidelines.
 - [ ] My changes include tests, if applicable.
 - [ ] All tests pass locally.
+- [ ] I have added myself to the CITATION.cff file, if not already present.